 Having built the 2018 Telethon Home on the same street, this year’s edition was a welcome challenge for the Residential Building WA design team.

 “The two homes are a bit like chalk and cheese,” Mr McDonald said.
 “Last year we used a high-pitched roof, gable windows and lots of raking ceilings – a real sort of coastal meets hills sort of feel.
 This year’s home is a lot more modern, with a skillion roof design and strong geometric features on the

 Mr McDonald said the Telethon Home was a feel-good project.
 “It isn’t every task or every day that has something in it that makes you smile, but when you are helping such a worthy cause as Telethon, it is one of those really proud times in your working day,” he said.

-Satterley and The Hales Estate, along with New Level Homes, will donate part proceeds from the sale of the home to Telethon.
-This year marks the second year New Level has built the Telethon home, with the builder part of the InVogue family and owned by JWH Group, which has been building the metropolitan Telethon home for the past 13 years.
+Satterley and The Hales Estate, along with Residential Building WA, will donate part proceeds from the sale of the home to Telethon.
+This year marks the second year Residential Building WA has built the Telethon home, with the builder owned by JWH Group, which has been building the metropolitan Telethon home for the past 13 years.

-The 2019 New Level Telethon Home can be viewed Mondays and Wednesdays from 2-4pm and Saturdays and Sundays from 1-5pm.
+The 2019 Residential Building WA Telethon Home can be viewed Mondays and Wednesdays from 2-4pm and Saturdays and Sundays from 1-5pm.
 It will be auctioned on Sunday October 27 at 11am, with a free carnival extravaganza event taking place from 9am-12pm.